 On the other hand, it is exposed to variations in interest rate curves as it maintains all its debt with financial institutions at variable interest rates.
-In this respect, the Company enters into interest rate hedging contracts, basically through contracts with structures that guarantee maximum interest rates.
+In this regard, the Company enters into interest rate hedging contracts, basically through contracts with structures that guarantee maximum interest rates.

-At year-end the contracts in force were valued by comparing, for each contract individually, the agreed price with the quotation of each currency and, where applicable, with the reference interest rate at the closing date, and the changes in value were recognised in the income statement.
+At year-end the contracts in force have been valued by comparing, for each contract individually, the agreed price with the quotation of each currency and, where applicable,

+Formulation of the annual accounts for the financial year 2024 with the reference interest rate at the closing date, with changes in value being recognised in the income statement.